R&H Logo

 • Child support

-The partner with greater assets and income will often argue against the establishment of a common-law marriage.
-They want to keep what they consider as theirs and not continue supporting the former partner.
+The partner with greater assets and income will often argue against establishing a common-law marriage.
+They want to keep what they consider theirs and not support the former partner.

-When two parties are in dispute over whether they had a common-law marriage, it takes a court hearing to decide.
+When two parties dispute whether they had a common-law marriage, the decision is made at a court hearing.
 This means both sides must submit arguments and evidence backing their claims.

 This is a zero-sum proposition.
-The court will either rule that a common law marriage existed, or it didn’t.
+The court will either rule that a common-law marriage existed or not.
 There is no middle ground.
-Therefore, it’s important to know what a court will be looking for as proof of a common law marriage.
+Therefore, knowing what a court will look for as proof of a common-law marriage is important.

-Two key elements are required for proving the existence of a common-law marriage.
-They are mutual agreement and open assumption of a marital relationship.
+Two key elements are required to prove the existence of a common-law marriage: mutual agreement and open assumption of a marital relationship.

-As set forth in Colorado Supreme Court case In Re Hogsett (2021) — indicators of these two elements include:
+As outlined in the Colorado Supreme Court case In Re Hogsett (2021) — some of the indicators of these two elements include:

 • Acting as a married couple in public